 ALSO READRs 5K a month won't give luxury in cities like Delhi: Court U'khnd HC judge feels uneasy during court hours, rushed to Delhi police faces court's ire for failing to file CFSL report Ramjas incident: Court asks Delhi Police to file ATR Court pulls up Delhi Police for manipulating case diary

+The RBI, during today's arguments, contended once it denied permission for transferring the money overseas, the issue had attained finality.
 It said that till date its decision has not been challenged.

 During the arguments, Docomo's lawyers said that the

 amount being sent overseas was in lieu of the damages and not for transfer of shares by way of sale.

 Tata's lawyers argued that earlier the RBI was not opposed to grant of special permission for transfer of the money and it was only now the bank was saying that award was inconsistent with the Foreign Exchange Management Act (FEMA) Regulations.